precice/dealii-adapter/docs/adapter-dealii-configure.md

     set Write data name     = Displacement end
 ```
 This section defines preCICE-related settings.
-The scenario parameter can be deleted for your own project and is just needed for the configuration of our tutorial cases.
+The scenario and flap-location parameters can be deleted for your own project since they are just needed for the configuration of our tutorial cases.
 The other parameters are related to the `precice-config.xml` file.
 Have a look at the respective entry in the [preCICE configuration section](configuration-overview.html) for details.
 Make sure the names are the same as in the `precice-config.xml`.

 ## Source code file